volojs/volo/volo/add/doc.md

 name of the .tar.gz file without the tar.gz extension, or if a GitHub reference, the repo name.
 If it is a specific file from within a .tar.gz file, then that file's name will be used.

+## Examples

+This one fetches Underscore and converts it to have an AMD wrapper.
+Underscore still registers a global export, but AMD code can get a local reference through the module ID:

+    volo.js add -amd documentcloud/underscore exports=_

+When the -amd flag is used, the the **amdify** command is used to convert the file downloaded by the **add** command, so the named arguments supported by **amdify** can als be used with **add**.

+Here is a command that fetches Backbone and wraps in it in an AMD define() call, specifying 'jquery' and 'underscore' as dependencies:

+    volo.js add -amd documentcloud/backbone depend=underscore,jquery exports=Backbone

 ## Installation Details